The Monster Club: In-jokes

 [It] had a marvellous cast, a very distinguished cast, who all worked their heads off and did it very well.
 That was again a magazine picture, several stories.
 I didn’t think it was very good.
 The idea was to fill it full of pop songs and it had about four or five different bands in it, who appeared in between the stories.
-Well that was alright, but the pop world is so fragile that if you were to say today, “who are the top five most popular bands?” and you could go out and get them and take them to Elstree, stick them in a picture which would take a couple of weeks at the outside, but no picture ever gets released in less than six months after it’s finished, or three months after it’s finished.
+Well that was alright, but the pop world is so fragile that if you were to say today, "who are the top five most popular bands?” and you could go out and get them and take them to Elstree, stick them in a picture which would take a couple of weeks at the outside, but no picture ever gets released in less than six months after it’s finished, or three months after it’s finished.
 In this case the picture was on ice for a year before they actually showed it.
 Haven’t the faintest idea why, they probably forgot they’d got it, but whatever happened by that time of course in the pop world all these things are totally out of date, gone, hopeless, so there was no value in that at all.
 A great pity.
 We would have been far better off without that aspect of it.

 Reception

+The film premiered on 12 April 1981.
 The film was released to cinemas in the UK on 24 May 1981.

 Chetwynd-Hayes was disappointed with the film, finding the humour silly, disliking the script and how his original stories were changed (he said only Ghoulsville was faithful), and hating the pop music.
 He also thought John Carradine was too old to play him.

 The movie was a critical and commercial failure.